-I once got home from work and saw Jimmy, my dog, with an extremely bloated belly, barely able to walk around inside the space of his invisible fence.
+I once got home from work and saw Jimmy, my dog, with an extremely bloated belly, barely able to walk around inside the space of his wireless fence.

 I rushed him to the vet, and after a quick, five-minute exam, the vet began to chuckle.
 I didn't get what’s funny until Jimmy let out a loud burp – and the vet burst into laughter.